-The word “sambal” is also used to indicate a dish in which sambal sauce is a main ingredient.
-For example, the Malaysian dish “Sambal goreng udang” is fresh shrimp seasoned with sambal sauce.
+The word “sambal” is also used to indicate a dish in which sambal sauce is the main ingredient.
+For example, the Malaysian dish “sambal goreng udang” is fresh shrimp seasoned with sambal sauce.

 There are hundreds of varieties of sambal that vary depending on the type of chilies used, other added ingredients, texture, and region in which it is made.

 Texture: The texture of sambal ranges from a coarse relish to a smooth puree.
-Traditionally, sambal is made using a stone mortal and pestle to grind the chilies and other ingredients into a paste.
-Sambal Oelek, which can be found in many western grocery stores, derives it’s name from the pestle with which it is made.
+Traditionally, sambal is made using a stone mortar and pestle to grind the chilies and other ingredients into a paste.
+Sambal oelek, which can be found in many western grocery stores, derives its name from the pestle with which it is made.

 How to Use Sambal

 Traditionally sambal is used as an all-purpose condiment.
 It may be added to noodle dishes, soups, stews, meat, rice, and even eggs.
 Sambal can also be used to add heat and flavor to marinades, dips, sauces, and spreads.

 To make a spicy spread for sandwiches or burgers, mix sambal with ketchup or mayonnaise.

 If you have a recipe that calls for a small jalapeno, you can substitute 1 tablespoon of sambal oelek.
 While it doesn't have additional spices, check other varieties of sambal to see whether they include something that will change the flavor of your dish.